Bayesian Differential Privacy through Posterior Sampling: Problem Setting

-\paragraph{Comparing datasets.} Central to notions of privacy and robustness, is the concept of distance between datasets.
+Central to the notions of privacy and robustness, is the concept of distance between datasets.
 Firstly, the effect of dataset perturbation on learning depends on the amount of noise as quantified by some distance.
+This is useful for characterising robustness to noise or adversarial manipulation of the data.
 Secondly, the amount that an attacker can learn from queries can be quantified in terms of the distance of his guesses to the true dataset.
-To model these situations, we equip $\CS$ with a pseudo-metric\footnote{Meaning that $\rho(x,y) = 0$ does not necessarily imply $x = y$.} $\xdistChar : \CS \times \CS \to \Reals_+$.
-Using pseudo-metrics, we considerably generalise previous work on differential privacy, which considers only the special case of Hamming distance.
+Finally, it allows for a unified mathematical treatment, as it permits different types of neighbourhoods to be defined.
+To model these situations, we equip $\CS$ with a pseudo-metric\footnote{Meaning that $\xdist{x}{y} = 0$ does not necessarily imply $x = y$.} $\xdistChar : \CS \times \CS \to \Reals_+$.
+This generalisation has also been used by~\citet{PET:DP}, which has laid the groundwork for metric-based differential privacy.
+While this concept has many applications in the context of geographical information systems, we apply this generalisation of differential privacy without necessarily referring to some underlying physical distance.